 For example, a spouse can “trade” property or financial support from the other spouse for agreed-upon contributions to their child’s college funds.

 Will A 50-50 Custody Schedule Effect Financial Aide?

 When filling out the FAFSA, having a 50/50 custody and support arrangement can reduce your child’s eligibility for financial aid.
 In these situations, the smartest option is to have the child live with the lowest-earning parent for more than 50% of the time the year before filling out the FAFSA, so this parent becomes the custodial parent and fills out the form.
 Fortunately, parents who are unmarried and do not live together are not responsible for filling out the FAFSA together.

 Finding the Right Solution

-Whether you are worried your ex will not contribute to your child’s education, you want to maximize your child’s financial aid eligibility, or you just want to clarify expectations about college expenses, Morales Law can help.
+Whether you are worried your ex will not contribute to your child’s education, you want to maximize your child’s financial aid eligibility, or you just want to clarify expectations about college expenses, Morales Law, P.C. can help.
 Our client-centered and results-oriented attorneys will help you create a legal solution that works for your family.

 We are experienced and respected and more than ready to handle your divorce or child custody case.
 Rest assured, we will consider college tuition and all the other factors that are most important to your family.